eidolon-ai/tmp-chatbot/README.md

 # Eidolon Chatbot Recipe

 This project shows an example of a multi-llm multimedia enabled chatbot.
-Not all llms support multi-media, let allone mid conversation brain-boosts.
+Not all LLMs support multimedia, let alone mid-conversation brain-boosts.
 This can cause issues when swapping out components.
 Thankfully Eidolon's AgentProcessingUnit abstracts away those concepts so you can enable multimedia, json output, and function calling on even the smallest llm.

 ## Core Concepts
 1. Customizing the AgentProcessingUnit